-DOI is the City’s independent Inspector General, with oversight of City elected officials, employees and contractors and those who receive benefits from the City.
-City personnel can and must report corruption-related issues to DOI.
-DOI’s Inspectors General (IG) oversee squads of investigators, auditors and lawyers who are responsible for investigating the affairs, functions, accounts, methods, personnel or efficiency of City agencies.
+DOI is the City’s independent Inspector General, with oversight of City agencies and commissions, elected officials, employees and contractors and those who receive benefits from the City.
+DOI’s Inspectors General (IG) oversee squads of investigators, auditors and lawyers who are responsible for investigating the affairs, functions, accounts, methods, personnel or efficiency of City operations.

 DOI investigates corruption, fraud, incompetence, mismanagement, and other abuses involving the City; identifies corruption vulnerabilities and recommends reforms to improve City operations.
 DOI’s structure has evolved over its more thatn 140-year history, responding to ever-changing corruption hazards.
 A series of Mayoral Executive Orders in the 1970s and 1980s strengthened DOI’s ability to conduct independent investigations, centralizing all City Inspectors General under one agency -- DOI.

 Today, the DOI Commissioner has more than a dozen Inspectors General reporting to him.
 DOI’s distinct Inspector General units, operationally called Squads, span all City agencies and include such areas as the Correction Department, New York City Housing Authority, and the newly-established Inspectors General for Health + Hospitals and the NYPD.
 Collectively, DOI’s Inspectors General have cracked numerous corruption-related cases from large-scale bribery schemes to theft of taxpayer dollars.
 Since 2014, DOI has arrested more than 2,300 individuals for corruption and fraud-related offenses and issued more than 2,300 recommendations to close corruption vulnerabilities and improve City operations.
 Get list of DOI Inspectors General